-Restraint can only be used by teachers and authorised staff members.
-Teachers are automatically authorised to act under the legislation.

-This includes a person with Limited Authority to Teach, and a relief teacher employed by the School.
-However, relief staff are to follow all directions of permanent staff.
+Restraint can only be used by teachers and other authorised staff members.
+All teachers and authorised staff are to complete the mandatory Ministry of Education online learning module Physical Restraint - Understanding the Rules and Guidelines by 7 February 2024.
+Relief staff are to follow all directions of permanent staff.